cap-js/docs/about/index.md

 CAP also offers **mocks for many platform features**, which allow **fast dev-test-run cycles** with minimal development environment complexity — aka *Airplane Mode*.
 Similarly, CAP greatly facilitates **integration scenarios** by simply importing an API from, say, an SAP S/4 backend or from SAP API Hub and running mocks for this locally.

 Over time, you **add things gradually**, only when they're needed.
-For example, you can move ahead to running your apps in close-to-productive setups for integration tests and delivery, without any change in models or code. → see [*Grow-as-you-Go*](../get-started/grow-as-you-go).
+For example, you can move ahead to running your apps in close-to-productive setups for integration tests and delivery, without any change in models or code.

 Finally, projects are encouraged to **parallelize workloads**.
 For example, following a **contracts-first** approach, a service definition is all that is required to automatically run a full-fledged REST or OData service.
 So, projects could spawn two teams in parallel: one working on the frontend, while the other one works on the backend part.
 A third one could start setting up CI/CD and delivery in parallel.